 After you do, your Mac will show you the Wi-Fi network’s password.

-The only way to reveal a Wi-Fi network’s password in iOS is to jailbreak your device first.
+The only way to find a Wi-Fi network’s password on an iPhone or iPad running a version of iOS older than iOS 16 is to jailbreak your device first.
+Talk about a headache.

 If you have access to the router’s web interface, you can also attempt to look it up there.
 This assumes that the router is either using its default username and password so you can log in, or that you know the current username and password for the router.